HOW DID I GET HERE?

 A curious explorer and constant learner

-Humble about what I know, and honest about what I don’t.
+Humble about what I know, honest about what I don’t

-I am excited to hear your story, understand your longings and what gets in your way, and help you to discover your hidden capabilities.
-I am also excited to laugh with you as we navigate this messy human experience.
+I’m excited to hear your story.
+To understand your longings, your roadblocks, and the hidden capabilities waiting to be found.
+I’ll also be the first to laugh with you as we navigate this beautifully messy human experience.

-I am not a Coach because I’ve found the answers.
-I’m a Coach because I love the search, and I love searching as a team.
-I’d love to join you as you walk into the mess of uncertainty and change.
+I’m not a coach because I’ve found the answers.
+I’m a coach because I love the search, and I love searching as a team.

 WHERE AM I NOW?